red-peel/portfolio/README.md

 This is a portfolio to help me solidify my front-end development skills, as well as provide a good starting point for employers to see my work.
 If you are an employer: Hello!

 The site is responsively styled, if you size down to phone format, it will adjust (up to a certain point it will break, still working on that!).
-It is also highly dynamic in the sense that most repetative components are mapped from arrays.
+It is also highly dynamic in the sense that most repetitive components are mapped from arrays.
 This allows me to implement a request to bring in projects to the project page via an API that returns an array of projects!

 ## Tech Stack